yuttellite/sequoiasql-mysql/README.md

 ## Building

 1. Get boost-1.59.0 and the source code of mysql-5.7.18.
-2. Copy the plugin-code to the storage directory.
+2. Copy the plugin code to the storage directory.
  ```bash
 mkdir -p mysql-5.7.18/storage/sequoiadb
 cp sequoiasql-mysql/* mysql-5.7.18/storage/sequoiadb